 Did you know that foods rich in Vitamin C can improve the health of your gums?
 Similarly, fibre-rich vegetables and water-rich fruits can flush out the bacteria from your mouth.
 Finally, limit your intake of starchy and sugar-rich foods and say no to fizzy drinks that are good for nothing.

 At 4 Squares Dentistry, Chennai, prevention is our top priority.
 That's why we offer flexible timings to fix your routine dental appointments at your convenience.
-We operate from our dental clinics in Gowrivakkam and Medavakkam, offering preventive and restorative treatment for Gingivitis and other dental issues.
-Schedule your appointment today with our dental specialists to ensure that healthy smile!
+We operate from our dental clinic in Gowrivakkam and Medavakkam, offering preventive and restorative treatment for Gingivitis and other dental issues.
+Schedule your appointment today with our dentists in Medavakkam to ensure that healthy smile!